rjleveque/ptha_tutorial/README_SMC/README/README.md

 For some general tips on using SageMathCloud, open the file [SageMathCloud.md](SageMathCloud.md).
 If you click the link, it will open a new tab in your browser open to that page.
 Alternatively, you can return to the `Files` tab and navigate to the page, or use `open` at a terminal prompt, and it will open a new SMC tab in your current web browser tab.

+See the file [Jupyter.md](Jupyter.md) in this directory for more hints on using Jupyter notebooks.

-### Jupyter notebook on hazard curves.
+### Jupyter notebook `Hazard_Maps.ipynb`

 Start by reading through this notebook, which explains some basic ideas used in probabilistic mapping.

-See the file [Jupyter.md](Jupyter.md) in this directory for more hints on using notebooks.

-To open this notebook, click the `Files` tab at the top of the webpage and then navigate back to the home directory and then to `hazard_curves/Hazard_Curves.ipynb`.
+To open this notebook, click the `Files` tab at the top of the webpage and then navigate back to the home directory and then to `Notebooks/Hazard_Maps.ipynb`.
 Click on this to open the notebook.
 It will take a few seconds to load and start running.
-You can scroll down to read what's there and view the images that are pre-loaded.

-This notebook contains a couple quizzes so you can check your understanding.

 The first thing to do when you open the notebook is to select `Run all` from the `Cell` menu at the top of the notebook.
 This will execute all cells in the notebook and may take a few seconds.
-Once it's down, you should see the figures it produces and also use the slider bars that appear above one of the figures to adjust values.
+Once it's down, you should see the figures it produces and also use the slider bars that appear above some of the figures to sweep through different plots.

+### Jupyter notebook `Hazard_Curves.ipynb`

+To open this notebook, click the `Files` tab at the top of the webpage and then navigate back to the home directory and then to `Notebooks/Hazard_Curves.ipynb`.
+Click on this to open the notebook.

+Again you should `Run all` to execute the cells so that the slider bars work.

+This notebook contains a couple quizzes so you can check your understanding.

-Now you should be able to scroll down to the first Quiz, replace `"?"` by your answer in the code cell, and hit `Shift-Enter` to see if you are correct.
+For each quiz, you should be able to replace `"?"` by your answer in the code cell, and hit `Shift-Enter` to see if you are correct.

 You can also try changing values in other code cells and re-execute to create new versions of some of the plots.

 Note that what's computed in each cell will depend on what's been executed previously, and the order in which the cells were executed.
 Executing a cell simply runs the commands contained in that cell in an IPython kernal running in the background.

+### Jupyter notebook `Make_Hazard_Curves_and_Maps.ipynb`

+This notebook illustrates how to create hazard curves and maps, using some sample data for a small portion of Crescent City, CA.